Semivowel: Contrast with vowels

 Semivowels, by definition, contrast with vowels by being non-syllabic.
 In addition, they are usually shorter than vowels.
-In languages as diverse as Amharic, Yoruba, and Zuni, semivowels are produced with a narrower constriction in the vocal tract than their corresponding vowels.
+In languages such as Amharic, Yoruba, and Zuni, semivowels are produced with a narrower constriction in the vocal tract than their corresponding vowels.
 Nevertheless, semivowels may be phonemically equivalent with vowels.
 For example, the English word fly can be considered either as an open syllable ending in a diphthong [flai̯] or as a closed syllable ending in a consonant [flaj].

 It is unusual for a language to contrast a semivowel and a diphthong containing an equivalent vowel, but Romanian contrasts the diphthong /e̯a/ with /ja/, a perceptually similar approximant-vowel sequence.
 The diphthong is analyzed as a single segment, and the approximant-vowel sequence is analyzed as two separate segments.

 In addition to phonological justifications for the distinction (such as the diphthong alternating with /e/ in singular-plural pairs), there are phonetic differences between the pair: